 Share this Post

-The Official Guide to Gatlinburg in the Fall
+Best Things to Do in Gatlinburg in the Fall

-Gatlinburg is known as the “Gateway to the Smoky Mountains,” which means you can expect incredible fall foliage and breathtaking autumn views throughout the season.
+Gatlinburg is known as the “Gateway to the Smoky Mountains,” and you can expect incredible fall foliage and breathtaking autumn views throughout the season.
 From mid-September through November, Gatlinburg becomes a fall paradise with amazing hiking trails, outdoor dining options and chances to see wildlife.

-Whether you’re a nature enthusiast or like to do things indoors, fall in Gatlinburg offers fantastic opportunities to experience the city in a new light.
-In this guide, we’ll cover the top things to do in Gatlinburg in the fall, go over an essentials checklist for your travels, and cover some frequently asked questions so you’re ready to plan your next Gatlinburg family vacation.
+Whether you’re a nature enthusiast or not, fall in Gatlinburg offers fantastic opportunities to experience the town in a new light.
+In this guide, we’ll cover the top things to do in Gatlinburg in the fall, go over an essentials checklist for your travels, and cover some frequently asked questions so you’re ready to plan your next family vacation in Tennessee.

 Gatlinburg offers outdoor adventures, local exploration, theme parks, and the tranquility of nature!